Janet J. McCoy

-Janet J. McCoy (July 31, 1916 - August 4, 1995) was an American politician and businesswoman.
+Janet J. McCoy (July 31, 1916 - August 4, 1995) was an American politician and businesswoman who served as the last High Commissioner of the Trust Territory of the Pacific Islands from 1981 to 1986.

+Biography

 Born in Saginaw, Michigan, McCoy went to Wayne State University.
 During World War II, McCoy served in the Women's Army Corps as one of the first officer candidates.
 After the war, McCoy was in the radio, television broadcasting and tourism business in California.
 McCoy was involved in the Republican Party political campaigns of Richard Nixon and Ronald Reagan.

-McCoy served as the last High Commissioner of the Trust Territory of the Pacific Islands 1981–1986.
+McCoy served as the last High Commissioner of the Trust Territory of the Pacific Islands under Reagan, 1981–1986.
 After her term, the territories began their transition to independence.
 McCoy died in Scottsburg, Oregon in 1995.